TharushaAkash/TR-Test/README.md

 # Exam Application

-This project is an online exam application designed for students to attempt a technical writing examination.
+This project is a static online exam application designed for students to attempt a technical writing examination.
 The application features a series of questions based on reading comprehension, summary writing, process description, and graph analysis.

 ## Features

 - **Multiple Questions**: The exam consists of five questions, each focusing on different aspects of technical writing.
 - **Timer**: A countdown timer is implemented to keep track of the remaining time for the exam.
-- **Automated Grading**: The application utilizes an AI API to check students' answers and provide instant feedback on their performance.
 - **Results Display**: After completing the exam, students can view their scores and receive feedback based on their answers.

 ## Project Structure